QuantEcon/lecture-python-programming.myst/lectures/sympy.md

 SymPy provides [a wide range of features](https://www.sympy.org/en/features.html) including

-- Symbolic Expression
+- symbolic expression
-- Equation Solving
+- equation solving
-- Simplification
+- simplification
-- Calculus
+- calculus
-- Matrices
+- matrices
-- Discrete Math, etc.
+- discrete math, etc.

-These functions make SymPy a popular open-source alternative to other proprietary symbolic computation software such as Mathematica.
+These functions make SymPy a popular open-source alternative to other proprietary symbolic computational software such as Mathematica.

-In this lecture, we will explore some of the functionalities of SymPy and demonstrate how to use basic SymPy functions to solve economic models.
+In this lecture, we will explore some of the functionality of SymPy and demonstrate how to use basic SymPy functions to solve economic models.

 ## Getting Started